g8hh/progress-knight3/README.md

 An incremental game developed by ihtasham42 and extended by Cameron Gott.
 Link to the game: https://ihtasham42.github.io/progress-knight/

 # dev-diary
+6/8/2021
+The shop expansion initiative continues with today's new item: Miner's Lantern!
+Mining in a dark, dank cave is scary, dangerous, and slow.
+Lanterns provide useful light to guide a miner's search
+for precious metals, but beware of carrying a flame into any potential gas pockets!

+There is a weird programmatic behavior with item displays.
+An item only displays if it's description is a certain specific string.
+E.g. an item with description "Job xp" will display just fine, while a custom description like "Easier mining" for the Miner's Lantern
+will result in the item row not displaying in the shop.
+Probably fixable by going into the row display function and changing the logic
+that relies on the descriptions to decide where to render each row.
+I could add a separate parameter to designate an item as needing to render
+into the shop tab.
+Something to ponder for now.

+Otherwise, the Miner's Lantern is functional.
 6/7/2021

 Added Cheap Fishing Rod to the shop.
 Will likely need further balance testing.
+Thought: create a chain of better job specific items linked to job level.
+Eg. Miner level 100 gets access to some sweet income-boosting gear.

 6/4/2021
 Entry one: